RADOST THEATRE BRNO

 Within two years (1988 – 1990) the theatre was incorporated into the administratively created complex of “Brno Theater”.

-The current director and artistic director, Vlastimil Peška, joined the Radost Theatre in the mid-1990s.
-He took over and thoroughly developed the repertoire for all ages, his dramaturgy focused on adaptations of classic fairy tales for children and the key works of Czech and world literature as well as his own dramatic creations.
-In relation to its program of musical theater entertainment he compiled a group of exquisitely predisposed singers and musicians able to handle a wide range of ways of expression.
+The current executive and artistic director, Vlastimil Peška, has been at the Radost Theater since the mid-1990s.
+He oversees and rigorously develops the repertoire program for audiences of all ages, focuses the dramaturgy on the adaptation of classical fairy tales for the youngest, key works of Czech and world literature and his own dramatic production.
+Based on his program of musical and entertaining theater, he formed an ensemble with an excellent singing and instrumental disposition, which is able to handle a wide range of expressive media.

-The director Vlastimil Peška also initiated the extensive reconstruction of all of the premises of the original Radost Theater.
-The established objective was achieved, i.e. to provide a modern theater with several alternatives for various productions including a summer stage and also the so-called Puppet Museum – Magical World of Fantasy, a space where puppet shows from the theater depository and presentations of the work of collaborating artists are regularly rotated.
+The director, Vlastimil Peška, was also the initiator of an extensive reconstruction of all of the spaces of the original location of the Radost Theater.
+The objective was fulfilled i.e. to create a modern theater with several alternatives for various productions, including a summer scene as well as the so-called Puppet Museum – The Magic World of Animation – a space where in addition to exhibitions of the puppet from the theater’s depository, presentations of artist collaborations are held.